Village Maluhia

 No analysis available

-I looked for phrases such as fire/life safety evaluation passed, FLSE passed, fire safety certified, life safety compliant, or passed fire inspection, and found no such confirmation.
-The fire alarm upgrade suggests safety work, but it does not indicate a passed evaluation.
+I searched for FLSE passed, fire/life safety evaluation passed, fire safety certified, life safety compliant, and passed fire inspection language.
+None was found, and the fire alarm installation reference does not establish that the building passed an FLSE.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.